SJaffa/project-management-selector/README.md

 # Contributing

 New tools can be added to the JSON files.
 New questions should be discussed in a pull request.
 Contributions welcome.

+# Licence

+All documents and data are made available under a CC-BY license.
+More information about our licence can be found on our licencee page.